-I AM A PRESBYTER of Jesus Christ’s Church, canonically ordained and serving in the Greek Orthodox Metropolis of Atlanta of the Greek Orthodox Archdiocese of America, an eparchy of the Ecumenical Patriarchate.
-I serve as the proïstamenos (head presbyter) at St. Nektarios Greek Orthodox Church in Charlotte, North Carolina.
+I am a protopresbyter in Jesus Christ’s Church, canonically ordained and serving in the Atlanta Metropolis of the Greek Orthodox Archdiocese of America, an eparchy of the Ecumenical Patriarchate.
+I serve as the proïstamenos (chief presbyter) at St. Nektarios Greek Orthodox Church in Charlotte, North Carolina.

 The content of this site is my own, except where otherwise noted.
-Should the content presented here fall short with regard to the teachings of the Orthodox Christian Faith, it should not be considered a reflection of my parish, colleagues, superiors, or the ecclesiastical institutions to which I am bound, but of my own deficiencies.
+Should it poorly reflect the Orthodox Christian Faith, it should not be seen as being representative of my parish, colleagues, superiors, or the ecclesiastical institutions to which I am bound, but of my own deficiencies.

-In 2017, I was ordained to the Holy Diaconate by His Grace, Bishop Andonios of Phasiane, and subsequently to the Holy Presbyterate by His Eminence, Archbishop Demetrios, Geron (Elder) of America.
+In June of 2017, I was assigned to St. Nicholas Greek Orthodox Shrine Church in Flushing, NY, where I was ordained to the Holy Diaconate by His Grace, Bishop Andonios of Phasiane, and in July to the Holy Presbyterate by His Eminence, Archbishop Demetrios, Geron (Elder) of America.

-I am a native of Portsmouth, Virginia; my wife and I reside in Charlotte, NC.
+I am a native of Portsmouth, Virginia.
+Presbytera Meredyth (Sophia) and I reside in Charlotte.